 At Child Care Aware® of America (CCAoA), we have a vision for the future of child care: Every family in the United States has access to a high-quality, affordable child care system.
-Unfortunately, there are far too many families that do not have access to affordable and high-quality child care; in fact, CCAoA’s research found that in all 50 states, the average price of center-based exceeds the U.S. Department of Health and Human Services’ definition of affordable (7% of household income).
+Unfortunately, there are far too many families that do not have access to affordable and high-quality child care; in fact, CCAoA’s research found that the average price of center-based care exceeds the U.S. Department of Health and Human Services’ definition of affordable (7% of household income).
 The price of child care has forced families to make difficult decisions about investing in care or leaving the workforce.

 The Child Care for Working Families Act